 Chika Nwaogu (Founder, Executive Director)

-PadHer is his brainchild.
-A computer programmer, illustrator, and animator, Chika makes sure PadHer is constantly thriving to end period poverty in Africa in the most innovative way possible.
-He is the father to a lovely 3-year-old African girl.
-He studied International Women’s Health and Human Rights at Stanford University.
+PadHer is the brainchild of Chika Nwaogu — a computer programmer, illustrator, and animator.
+With a passion for innovation, Chika ensures that PadHer continues to thrive in its mission to end period poverty in Africa through creative and impactful approaches.
+He is also a proud father to a lovely 5-year-old African girl and holds a certificate in International Women’s Health and Human Rights from Stanford University.

 E: chika@padher.org